Terms of Reference

 The Board:

-• recognises that access to and the use of sign language is a human right for Deaf people as outlined in the United Nations Convention on the Rights of Persons with Disabilities and the NZSL Act 2006
+• recognises that access to and the use of sign language is a human right for Deaf people as outlined in the UNCRPD and the NZSL Act 2006

-• recognises that Deaf NZSL users will lead the maintenance and promotion of NZSL
+• recognises that Deaf people and NZSL users will lead the maintenance and promotion of NZSL

-• will work in partnership with the key government agencies, member organisations of the Disabled People’s Organisations (DPO) Coalition which represent the Deaf community (i.e. Deaf Aotearoa), and other non-government organisations to implement the Board’s NZSL Strategy and support government agencies to implement their own NZSL strategic plans and/or activities
+• will work in partnership with the key government agencies, Disabled People’s Organisations (DPOs) which represent the Deaf community or NZSL users, and other non-government organisations to implement the Board’s NZSL Strategy (NZSL Strategy) and support government agencies to implement their own NZSL strategic plans and/or activities

-• will work in partnership with the Office for Disability Issues to include appropriate NZSL actions within the New Zealand Disability Strategy
+• will work in partnership with the Ministry of Disabled People (the Ministry) to include appropriate NZSL actions within the New Zealand Disability Strategy

 • will operate according to the principle of transparency, including through open communication, roles, responsibilities and areas of work.